Sustainable City Guide to Moscow

 Can’t say for sure how sustainable it is but I swear the Moscow metro is the most beautiful in the world!
 Don’t let passengers’ sad faces trick you: central metro stations are like a museum.
 Take an excursion if you have time and don’t worry, it’s clean and safe underground.

-Depending on the weather you can use public bicycles from May to October.
+Depending on the weather you can use public bicycles and electric scooters from May to October.
 There’s a special app that shows you on the map where the stations are.
 First 30 minutes are free, so you can simply switch bikes every once in awhile and ride fees-free.

 WHERE TO EAT & SHOP